JF-Lalonde/react-practice-counter/README.md

+### Quick and easy counter built in React to keep track of likes and/or dislikes.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>